Mark Thompson (racing driver): ARCA Racing Series

 During qualifying for the season-opening Lucas Oil 200 in 2015, Thompson became the oldest pole-sitter in Daytona International Speedway history after recording a lap speed of 187.336 mph for his first pole in 18 years.

 On November 28, 2016, MBM Motorsports announced plans for Thompson to race at the 2017 season-opening Lucas Oil 200 ARCA Racing Series race at Daytona; the race was Thompson's final planned ARCA start, though he would also compete at Talladega later in the season.
-Driving the No. 66 Phoenix Air Ford, Thompson qualified 15th, but finished 31st after he was collected in a nine-car accident on lap 49.
-In 2018, he returned again and raced in the Lucas Oil 200, though he was taken out in a violent late race crash.
+Driving the No. 66 Phoenix Air Ford, Thompson qualified fifteenth, but finished 31st after he was collected in a nine-car accident on lap 49.
+In 2018, he returned and raced in the Lucas Oil 200, though he was taken out in a violent late-race crash.